Healthista’s Anna Baron tried flotation therapy to see if claims that it helps anxiety were founded – here’s what happened

 How floating can help

 The apparent benefits of floating are vast.
 According to Floatworks, a floatation company based in the UK, ‘the deep relaxation state achieved allows the body to recover from stress.
 Pain is relieved.
 Blood flow is stimulated through all the tissues, natural endorphins are released, the brain gives out alpha waves associated with relaxation and meditation.’
 Not only does floating relax you, it relieves all pressure on and in your body all while making you hyper-aware of your body at the same time.
+A similar therapy was used by John Lennon to kick his heroin habit, according to biography The Lives of John Lennon.
+Reportedly, he used to float in a cedar wood box filled with warm saline solution in the dark for up to half an hour, and he felt the healthiest he had ever felt in the weeks before his murder.

 What happened when I tried it